fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-marker.md

 {% embed_ftChart fusiontime-components-time-marker-3 %}

-See it live.
-Click [here](https://jsfiddle.net/fusioncharts/x8z7jL2a/).
+Click [here](https://jsfiddle.net/fusioncharts/x8z7jL2a/) to see a live chart with a time span marker.

-In the above sample, the time marker has a specific height according to the width and height of the chart.
+In the above sample, the time span marker has a specific height according to the width and height of the chart.
 You can also render the time span marker with a line from top to bottom (vertically) of the canvas by setting the value of `type` attribute to **full** within the `timeMarker` object.

 Refer to the code given below: